shivam6862/Smoke-Drink-Predictor/README.md

 Removing Outliers
 Outliers are observations that differ considerably from other observations.
 Such data were removed from the dataset by deleting entries whose parameters had data points lying in the top 0.1% of the complete data.
 8,433 such points were found and their removal brought down the number of entries to 6,30,472.

+## Measures of Central Tendency

+The mean, standard deviation and median of the data points for each parameter have been plotted in the figure below.
+The horizontal axis distinguishes smokers as ‘Never Smoked,’ ‘Former Smoker’ and ‘Current Smoker.’
+We can see that all three values are more – or – less similar for all types of smokers.

+1. Blue: Mean
+2. Orange: Standard Deviation
+3. Green: Median

 ## Removing Outliers

 Outliers are observations that differ considerably from other observations.
 Such data were removed from the dataset by deleting entries whose parameters had data points lying in the top 0.1% of the complete data.
 8,433 such points were found and their removal brought down the number of entries to 6,30,472.